Cupey, San Juan, Puerto Rico: Geography

 Cupey barrio is 7.49 square miles (19.40 km2).
 It is bound to the north by the San Juan barrios of El Cinco along State Road PR-176, and by Sabana Llana Sur in the Venus Gardens neighborhood.
 From the south it is bound by the municipality of Caguas, starting at the intersection of state roads PR-176 and PR-175.
 From the east it is bound by the town of Trujillo Alto along state road PR-199.
 From the west it is bordered by the San Juan wards of Caimito, starting at the intersection of state road PR-199 and state highway PR-52, and by Monacillo.

-San Juan's only lake, Las Curias Reservoir, is located in Cupey.
+San Juan's only lake, Lago Las Curias, is located in Cupey.
 It was originally dammed in 1946 by the Municipal Government of San Juan to provide potable water to the cities of Río Piedras and San Juan and was later transferred to the Puerto Rico Electric Power Authority (PREPA). it is currently owned by the Puerto Rico Aqueducts and Sewer Authority (PRASA).
 The earthen dam is approximately 75 feet high and 800 feet long and its design capacity is 1,120 acres-feet.